Graduate entry to Optometry

 In addition, the following eligibility categories will be considered for The Dean’s List:

 - Rural applicants – To be eligible for the Rural Pathway, applicants must provide evidence that their principal home address was/is in an Australian Statistical Geographic Standard Remoteness Area (ASGS-RA) 2-5 (2016) for any five years consecutively or at least 10 years cumulatively.
 A search engine for towns in areas can be found on the DoctorConnect website - click on ASGS Remoteness Areas 2016.
-Applicants who have completed the Rural Eligibility Form and returned it to the Admissions Team in the Faculty of Health and Medical Sciences as part of their application will automatically be included for consideration in The Dean’s List.
+Applicants who have completed the Rural Eligibility Form and returned it to the Health and Medical Sciences Admissions Team as part of their application will automatically be included for consideration in The Dean’s List.
 If you have not returned the Form, and you believe you are eligible, please complete and return the Rural Eligibility Form.

 - Indigenous applicants – If you believe you are eligible for this pathway, please contact the Centre for Aboriginal Medical and Dental Health for more information at email@example.com.